1976 Tehran UFO incident: Analysis

 According to Martin Bridgstock of Griffith University:

 Stripped of details, a couple of F4 jets from the Iranian airforce were scrambled to investigate some sightings of lights in the sky.
 Reports vary, but at least one jet suffered grave electrical failures, tried to fire a missile at something and had something fired at it.
 A nearby jet airliner also suffered radio failure.

 According to U.S. journalist Philip J. Klass, it was likely the pilots initially saw an astronomical body, probably Jupiter, an explanation also cited by aerospace researcher James Oberg.
 Klass wrote that pilot incompetence and equipment malfunction likely accounted for the reported equipment failures.

 According to Klass, the Westinghouse technician at Shahrokhi Airbase stated that only the first F-4 reported failing equipment, and that this F-4 was known for equipment failures with a long history of electrical outages, having been repaired only a month before the incident.
 Klass cites a McDonnell Douglas repair supervisor's opinion that the F-4's radar could have been in "manual track" mode, causing a wrong interpretation of the radar lock.

-Bridgstock criticized UFOlogists reports as "not a reliable account of the Iran UFO incident" and summed up Klass' conclusions:
+Bridgstock criticized ufologists' reports as "not a reliable account of the Iran UFO incident" and summed up Klass' conclusions:

 Klass found that only one aircraft had suffered electrical malfunctions, not two.
 What is more, that plane had had a history of unexplained electrical faults, and the electrical workshop responsible for it was notorious for poor performance.
 In this context, a temporary electrical malfunction can hardly be characterised as mysterious.
 He also points out that the aircrews at the time were tired and rattled, and could have mistaken stars or meteors for UFOs and "missiles".
 In addition, Klass points out that radio faults on airliners are not unknown, and that is why they carry backup radio sets.

 Regarding one pilot's report of "bright objects" that "came at him, and that shot straight down into the ground", American sceptic author Brian Dunning observes that 19 September, the day of the incident, was the height of two annual meteorite showers, the Gamma Piscids and the Southern Piscids and the tail of the Eta Draconids shower, so observation of falling objects or odd lights would not have been unusual.
-At the site where the falling light supposedly crashed, a beeping transponder from a C-141 aircraft was found according to investigating Col. Mooy.
+The beeping transponder found at the supposed touchdown site was from a C-141 aircraft, according to investigating Col. Mooy, but "they'd been having problems with the beepers being ejected simply by turbulence over the mountains just north of Tehran".